-TypeScript 2.0 introduces a new primitive type called "never", the type of values that never occur.
+TypeScript 2.0 introduced a new primitive type called "never", the type of values that never occur.
 It helps model the completion behavior of functions more accurately.

-TypeScript 2.0 introduces more literal types.
+TypeScript 2.0 introduced more literal types.
 In addition to string literal types, we can now declare boolean, numeric, and enum literal types.

 TypeScript 2.0 implements tagged union types, a special kind of union types that share a common property.
 Here's how you can use them in practice.